-The Library features besides books, also journals, magazines online databases, as well as videos, CDs, DVDs and audiotapes.
+The Library features besides books, also journals, magazines online databases, as well as videos, CDs, and DVDs.
 Internet access for research and personal use is available.
 Les Roches Jin Jiang students also have the option to enjoy full access to the Shanghai Institute of Tourism library and the Shanghai Normal University library for a minimal registration fee.